oRyLee/Lab-Report-2/labReport1.md

 Q & A:
 Which methods in your code are called?
 - the handleRequest method is called, the handle method from the class of ServerHTTPHandler, as well as the main method within the StringServer class

 What are the relevant arguments to those methods, and the values of any relevant fields of the class?
 - the relevant arguments within creating a server is the first argument put into the command line which is the 4 digit number which serves as the port number

 How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.
-The port number value is subject to change when being input to the command line
+-The port number value is subject to change when being input to the command line